msfrank/lyric/doc/devguide/reference/astschema.rst

 ...............

 :Min Children:              0
-:Max Children:              N/A
+:Allowed Children:          Any one of `Instance Definition Classes`_
-:Recognized Attributes:     - `AccessEnum`_
+:Recognized Properties:     - `AccessEnum`_
                             - `Identifier`_

 DefInstance defines a new instance.